Zenkoh1/CVWO-app/README.md

 Then, run `EDITOR=code rails credentials:edit`, replacing `code` with a text editor of your choice (nano, vim etc.).

-Finally, to the opened file `xxx-credentials.yml`, add the information below, inputting the appropriate information within the the curly braces.
+Finally, to the opened file `xxx-credentials.yml`, add the configurations below, inputting the appropriate information within the curly braces.

 ```sh
 postgresql: